DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 # Preservation Actions

-There are advantages to keeping data files generated in SPSS in its original .sav file format; it maintains metadata, like variable labels, with the dataset and can be important for replicating analysis.
-However, it is also recommended that curators convert .sav files to plain-text file formats (e.g., .por, .csv) for the purpose of better long-term preservation.
-If possible, repositories should store the original .sav file and the plain-text copy.

 **1. Recommendations for preservation**

-  - CESSDA

-      - For quality assurance, CESSDA recommends curators export a plain-text version as soon as possible after receiving files so they can confer with the researchers, if necessary.

-      - The .por format is more suitable for preservation than the .sav format.

-      - "The only sure means of preservation for the long term is converting the binary files to plain text (.csv in ASCII or Unicode).
-Only plain text gives the digital archive full control over the data, without being dependent on external parties.
-We are recommending conversion to plain text to the CESSDA organizations."
-See full report here: https://ppp.cessda.eu/doc/D10.4_Data_Formats.PDF

-  - Library of Congress

-    - The advantage of .sav format include incorporating metadata and variable descriptions within data file.

-    - Disadvantages of .sav are reliance on proprietary software that might not exist in the future, the data is not transparent, and can often be compressed.

-  - ICPSR

-    - Provide data in ASCII format with appropriate setup files.

-    - Provide data in .sav format.

-    - Provide data in portable (.por) format.

-  - Dataverse

-    - On ingest, Dataverse will create plain-text versions of supported data files.

-    - "Dataverse stores the raw data content extracted from such files in plain text, TAB-delimited files.
-The metadata information that describes this content is stored separately, in a relational database, so that it can be accessed efficiently by the application."
-Please see: ["What happens during ingest?"](http://guides.dataverse.org/en/4.11/user/tabulardataingest/ingestprocess.html#what-happens-during-this-ingest)

-    - Files created by proprietary software, like SPSS, are not ideal for archival preservation and Dataverse does not guarantee the ability to process all SPSS files in the manner explained in the above section (d.i.).
+  - There are advantages to keeping data files generated in SPSS in its original .sav file format; it maintains metadata, like variable and value labels, within the dataset and can be important for replicating analysis.
+However, it is also recommended by many preservation archives and organizations (i.e. ICPSR, CESSDA and the Library of Congress) that curators convert .sav files to plain-text file formats (e.g., .por, .csv) for better long-term preservation.
+If possible, repositories should store the original .sav file for immediate usability as well as the plain-text copy.
+Ideally a syntax file to read the text data into SPSS should also be included as part of the data package.

 **2. Options for reading & converting SAV files:**

   - Modules exist for R to import SPSS .sav files; see: [rio Import, Export and Convert Data Files and Read SPSS (SAV & POR)files](https://cran.r-project.org/web/packages/rio/vignettes/rio.html)